neadie/MachineLearningAndStatistics/README.md

 This project has been implemented in a Jupyter Notebook .

 The Jupyer Notebook containing the assessment is called "tasksmachineLearningandStats.ipynb" and is included in this GitHub  repository.
-A local copy of this reposition can be downloaded to your PC noting the requirement of the license of use included in the repository.
+A local copy of this reposition can be downloaded to your PC.

 you can open the Jupyter Notebook from a command line or terminal where the local copy of the repository is stored.
 The command to open the notebook is jupyter notebook I use is **jupyter lab**